zheyichn/photoCamp/README.md

-# Photo&amp;Video-sharing Social Network APP -  HW5
+# Photo&amp;Video-sharing Social Network APP

 # Deployment
-The app is deployed to `https://photocamp.herokuapp.com/`
+The app is deployed to `https://photocamp.herokuapp.com/` (stopped for now)

 # Instructions for running it locally